stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 When the GCC unwinder is looping through frames the `uw_frame_state_for` function will search DWARF information.
 The DWARF lookup will fail for signal frames and a fallback mechanism is provided for each architecture to handle this.
-For OpenRISC linux this is handled by [or1k_fallback_frame_state](https://gcc.gnu.org/git/?p=gcc.git;a=blob;f=libgcc/config/or1k/linux-unwind.h;h=c7ed043d3a89f2db205fd78fcb5db21f6fb561b2;hb=HEAD).
+For OpenRISC Linux this is handled by [or1k_fallback_frame_state](https://gcc.gnu.org/git/?p=gcc.git;a=blob;f=libgcc/config/or1k/linux-unwind.h;h=c7ed043d3a89f2db205fd78fcb5db21f6fb561b2;hb=HEAD).
 To understand how this works let's look into the Linux kernel a bit.